Step 3: Deployment Data Flow Preparation

 Overall, there are 4 modes in which instruments are likely to be operated.
 The deployment directory names for these follow the same overall naming convention outlined above.
 However, to clarify:

-1. Campaign only instruments will use a short name for the campaign in the deployment name.
+- Campaign only instruments will use a short name for the campaign in the deployment name (e.g. project acronym, not location).

-3. Dual mode instruments - i.e. those that switch between campaign and long-term deployments will follow option 1. above for campaign deployment and the site-name when re-deployed back to long-term measurements at its ‘home’ site.
+- Dual mode instruments - i.e. those that switch between campaign and long-term deployments will follow option 1. above for campaign deployment and the site-name when re-deployed back to long-term measurements at its ‘home’ site [note, the site-name should be one already in use, e.g. an NCAS observatory such as

-4. Interleaved mode instruments (e.g. Chilbolton Atmospheric Observatory radars) are those where data collection will switch between one project and another over a period of time.
-For these instruments one deployment directory is created for each project, with the start date of the first deployment for that given project.
-Measurements for each project are then grouped together within the same project directory.
+] - Interleaved mode instruments (e.g. Chilbolton Atmospheric Observatory radars) are those where data collection will switch between one project and another over a period of time.
+For these instruments one deployment directory is created for each project (i.e. following the campaign/long-term modes above), with the start date of the first deployment for that given deployment.
+Measurements for each deployment are then grouped together within the same deployment directory.

 Future Plan